History of crossbows: Medieval

 The first medieval European crossbows were made of wood, usually yew or olive wood.
-Composite lath crossbows began to appear around the end of the 12th century and crossbows with steel laths emerged in the 1300s.
+Composite lath crossbows began to appear around the end of the 12th century AD and crossbows with steel laths emerged in the 15th century AD.
 Crossbows with steel laths were sometimes referred to as arbalests.
 These had much higher draw weights than composite bows and required mechanical aids such as the cranequin or windlass for spanning.
 Usually these could only shoot two bolts per minute versus twelve or more with a skilled archer, often necessitating the use of a pavise to protect the operator from enemy fire.
-Despite the appearance of stronger bows, wooden laths remained popular into the 1400s due to being less sensitive to the water and cold.
+Despite the appearance of stronger bows, wooden laths remained popular into the 15th century AD, as they were less sensitive to the humidity and cold.

-The crossbow superseded hand bows in many European armies during the 12th century, except in England, where the longbow was more popular.
-Along with polearm weapons made from farming equipment, the crossbow was also a weapon of choice for insurgent peasants such as the Taborites.
-Genoese crossbowmen, recruited in Genoa and in different parts of northern Italy, were famous mercenaries hired throughout medieval Europe, while the crossbow also played an important role in anti-personnel defense of ships.
+Crossbowmen are mentioned in the Angevin Empire (England and western France) as early as the mid-12th century.
+Their relevance grew throughout the reigns of Henry II (1154–1189) and especially Richard Lionheart (1189–1199), with the latter being credited by a contemporary source to have introduced the crossbow to France.
+The crossbow superseded hand bows in many European armies during the 12th century AD, except in England, where the longbow was more popular.
+Along with polearms made from farming equipment, the crossbow was also a weapon of choice for insurgent peasants such as the Taborites.
+Genoese crossbowmen, recruited in Genoa and in different parts of northern Italy, were famous mercenaries hired throughout medieval Europe, while the crossbow also played an important role in anti-personnel defence of ships.
 Some 4,000 crossbowmen joined the Fifth Crusade and 5,000 under Louis IX of France during the Seventh Crusade.